 How much time do you spend every week finding content for your social media accounts?
 Does it feel like high-value work, or more of a fill-in-the-box sort of task?
 Leave a comment and tell us what you think.

-And if you’d like to see how content marketing can help you improve SEO, you should read this eBook!
+And if you’d like to know more about the various formats for content curation, read this eBook!

 Image by Kamil Porembinski